 - If the toilet has a wall to one (or both) sides then installing a short grab bar onto the wall(s) should be sufficient.
 You can also install the more modern U-shaped bars.
-They come in flip up versions and also standard solid ones.
+They come in flip-up versions and also standard solid ones.

-- If the toilet has no wall close enough to it to install a grab bar then a toilet frame which attaches to the toilet is optimal.
+- If the toilet has no wall close enough to it to install a grab bar then a toilet frame that attaches to the toilet is optimal.
 You can also place a bedside commode over the toilet as well.

 What Is The Standard Height For A Grab Bar By The Toilet?